 Research Information Systems, a joint unit of Hospital Information Systems and the CHOP Research Institute, serves the unique computing needs of the scientific community.
 The department provides on-site technical support for research, implements policies for specialized research information technology support and provides capabilties and expertise for advanced scientific computing for research.

-Office of Responsible Research Training
+Office of Research Safety

 The Office of Research Safety oversees the development, implementation and administration of biological, laboratory and chemical safety programs while working closely with Environmental Health and Safety for all Hospital-wide safety initiatives.
 The office partners with investigators and staff to develop policies and procedures that are relevant and practical and comply with government regulations.
 This office also administers the Institutional Biological Safety Committee.